ShortestPathLab/opss25-tutorial/slides.md

 If this executes successfully, you are good to go!

+## Troubleshooting
-Otherwise, please raise your hand and we will come over to help.
+Please raise your hand and we will come over to help.
+- Problem: conda not recognised, Solution: `conda init bash`.
+If this doesn't work, then `source activate base`

 ---